Leosly7663/Weather-Data-Analysis/Readme.md

 ## API

-You can access the data collected from this script through a Flask API endpoint at [https://flask-apiw-eather.vercel.app/api/<cityName>](https://flask-apiw-eather.vercel.app/api/<cityName>).
-The information returned is a JSON element containing current weather data for the provided city.
+You can access the data collected from this script through a Flask API endpoint at flask-apiw-eather.vercel.app/api/\<cityName\>.
+The information returned is a JSON documnet containing current weather data for the provided city.
 I have left this API publicly accessible due to the nature of the information; weather information is no secret, and I have no issue letting others use or critique my work.
-[Repository Link](https://github.com/Leosly7663/flaskAPIWeather/tree/main)
+[Repository Link For Flask REST API](https://github.com/Leosly7663/flaskAPIWeather/tree/main)

 Example: [https://flask-apiw-eather.vercel.app/api/Guelph](https://flask-apiw-eather.vercel.app/api/Guelph)